tareq97/swam/examples/docs/coverage.md

 Sample example command shown below
 On Linux System:
-sudo mill cli.run coverage --cov-filter --seed 10 --covout /home/her/Desktop/without_wasi --wasi optin/test/resources/coverage-test/formal_data/Deconvolution-1D.wasm
+1. sudo mill cli.run coverage --cov-filter --seed 10 --covout /path/results --wasi optin/test/resources/coverage-test/formal_data/Deconvolution-1D.wasm
-sudo mill cli.run coverage --cov-filter --func-filter ^__original_main$ --function --covout /home/user/Desktop/ --wasi Deconvolution-1D.wasm
+2. sudo mill cli.run coverage --cov-filter --func-filter ^__original_main$ --function --covout /home/user/Desktop/ --wasi Deconvolution-1D.wasm

+After running the first command the coverage reports are saved in the /path/results/cov_results/wasm-file-report/ folder for all the methods in the Wasm module except for the Wasi methods.
+After running the second command the reports are saved in the same path give above.
+The reports are generated only for the method that match the filter criteria in this case the method name is __original_main.

 After running the above command a separate folder "cov_results" is generated in the directory /home/user/Desktop.
 The coverage results are saved with a folder name of the wasm file appended with "_covreport".